 - Suicidal thoughts

 However, while the aforementioned signs of the clinical mood disorder may seem somewhat obvious, there are others that aren’t.
 For instance, one possible warning sign is poor personal hygiene.
 That’s because when someone is suffering from a depressive disorder, they essentially lose the inability to function productively.
-This lack of productivity can interfere with their job, their schoolwork, their chores, etc. It can even interfere with their ability to accomplish even the most basic of tasks, such as eating, cleaning and, yes, bathing themselves.
+This lack of productivity can interfere with their job, their schoolwork, their chores, etc. It can even interfere with their ability to accomplish even the most basic of tasks including eating, cleaning, and bathing themselves.

 Can depression be treated?

-Depression is a serious illness, and as we noted above, the consequences of not receiving any treatment at all or being under-treated can have dire consequences.
+Depression is a serious illness and the consequences of not receiving any treatment at all or being under-treated can have dire consequences.
 An individual cannot simply will it away.
-At Pasadena Villa, we create a comforting and therapeutic environment for those suffering from mental illness.
+At Pasadena Villa, we provide comforting and therapeutic environments for those suffering from mental disorders including depression.
 We believe in treating all residents with compassion, and our programs are designed in ways that preserve and protect their dignity.
-We do common activities that many families do.
-Our staff and residents learn and model appropriate social, communication and life skills, from daily personal hygiene habits and etiquette during mealtimes, to many fun and relaxing social and recreational activities.
+Our treatment approaches include cognitive behavioral therapy, dialectical behavior therapy, experiential therapy, individual therapy, psychiatric medication evaluation and management, and more.

-Our mental health professionals work directly with residents to observe them in actual social situations and incorporate these observations directly into the resident’s ongoing treatment plan.
-This individual, real life personalized attention makes the Pasadena Villa treatment experience more appropriate and beneficial for each of our residents, especially when compared to any other available adult residential treatment mental health services.
+Treatment at our facilities is based on our unique Social Integration Model, during which our mental health professionals work directly with clients to observe them in actual social situations and incorporate these observations directly into each client’s ongoing treatment plan.
+This individual, real-life personalized attention makes the Pasadena Villa treatment experience more appropriate and beneficial for each of our residents, especially when compared to any other available adult residential treatment mental health services.